The recommended authentication mechanism for automation scripts is Organization Auth Tokens.

 Requests authenticated via Project Keys (sometimes also referred to as "Project API Keys") have very limited access to a single project.
 They are meant to be used by devices that send data to Memfault and in contrast to the other mechanisms listed here not considered secrets.
 They can also be useful during initial development to send up coredumps from a developers machine.

 A Project Key is generated automatically upon project creation.
-Administrators can generate and cycle the API key via an API endpoint.
+Organization Admins and Project Managers can generate and cycle the API key via an API endpoint.
 Every project member see the project's Project Key.